Unordered associative containers (C++)

+There are also versions of these collections in namespace std::pmr (for polymorphic memory resources).
+These versions specify the optional template parameter Allocator as std::pmr::polymorphic_allocator.

 The unordered associative containers are similar to the associative containers in the C++ Standard Library but have different constraints.
 As their name implies, the elements in the unordered associative containers are not ordered.
 This is due to the use of hashing to store objects.
 The containers can still be iterated through like a regular associative container.

-std::unordered_map and std::unordered_set are essentially (respectively) equivalent to java.util.HashMap and java.util.HashSet from Java, or std::collections::HashMap and std::collections::HashSet from Rust.
+std::unordered_map and std::unordered_set are essentially (respectively) equivalent to java.util.HashMap and java.util.HashSet from Java, System.Collections.Generic.Dictionary and System.Collections.Generic.HashSet from .NET, or std::collections::HashMap and std::collections::HashSet from Rust.

 History

 The first widely used implementation of hash tables in the C++ language was hash_map, hash_set, hash_multimap, hash_multiset class templates of the Silicon Graphics (SGI) Standard Template Library (STL).
 Due to their usefulness, they were later included in several other implementations of the C++ Standard Library (e.g., the GNU Compiler Collection's (GCC) libstdc++ and the Visual C++ (MSVC) standard library).